 Ronaldinho tests positive for COVID-19

-RIO DE JANEIRO, Brazil (AFP)— Former Brazil playmaker Ronaldinho said on Sunday he had contracted coronavirus but had no symptoms.
+RIO DE JANEIRO, Brazil (AFP) — Former Brazil playmaker Ronaldinho said yesterday he had contracted novel coronavirus but had no symptoms.

 The 40-year-old ex-Barcelona and AC Milan midfielder, who won the Champions League and World Cup in an illustrious career, will remain in isolation in a Belo Horizonte hotel.